 It guides you in making the best choices in how to set-up the learning environment, in the design of learning programs to meet the needs of all learners, and in facilitating so that the learning process is both deepened and accelerated.

-They apply learning more effectively at work and in their personal lives, their ability to think critically, systemically and innovatively increases and they become more adept and agile learners!
+They apply to learn more effectively at work and in their personal lives, their ability to think critically, systemically and innovatively increases and they become more adept and agile learners!

 If you’re interested to know more about accelerated learning in general, there is a great resource here for you to read.